ilikerustoo/zainbaq_site/content/project/project4.md

 ---
-title: "Project 4"
+title: "Music Portfolio"
-description: "Pellentesque eu lacinia id"
+description: "An original mix of electronic and organic instruments, including guitar, piano and drums."
-repo: "#" # delete this line if you want blog-like posts for projects
+#repo: "#" # delete this line if you want blog-like posts for projects
-tags: ["highlight-js", "syntax-highlighting"]
+tags: ["fenrirmusic", "music"]
 weight: 4
 draft: false
 ---